z-bj/z-bj/README.md

 <h3 align="center">A passionate Frontend Developer 🚀 having an experience of building Web applications with JavaScript / Reactjs </h3>

-> Ex-Architectural Draughtsman from Paris🇫🇷
+> Ex-Architectural Draughtsman from Paris
-I'm actually Based in Tunisia. 🇹🇳
+I'm actually Based in Tunisia.
-Proactive, Agile, Craftsman

 - 🔭 I’m currently working on ...